 Next steps

-It may take longer to upgrade your RTS meter than you think, so it’s crucial that you start the process of upgrading your meter as soon as possible, to avoid any negative implications and start enjoying the benefits of a smart meter.
+It may take longer to exchange your RTS meter than you think, so it’s crucial that you start the process as soon as possible, to avoid any negative implications and start enjoying the benefits of a smart meter.

 Similarly, if you would like to learn more, you can visit the FAQs page on our website.